Maliyek/Spatio-Temporal-DBSCAN/README.md

 Algorithm is quite similar to the usual DBSCAN algorithm, with an addition to incorporate the temporal information, if any.

-There are primarily 3 parameters in this implementation -
+There are primarily 3 parameters in implementation -

 * eps1/spatial threshold - This is similar to epsilon in DBSCAN
 * eps2/temporal threshold